Qiskit/qiskit.org/SECURITY.md

 ## Supported Versions

-Qiskit.org only supports the online version at a time both for bug and security fixes, which covers `https://*.qiskit.org/*` and `https://qiskit.org/*`.
+Qiskit.org only supports the online version at a time, both for bug and security fixes, which covers `https://*.qiskit.org/*` and `https://qiskit.org/*`.

 ## Reporting a Vulnerability